autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 Autoware.Auto with real sensors and ECUs is proven, as shown in the image below.

-These types of tests assure that Autoware.Auto remains compatible with sensor interfaces and specific firmware versions, for example.
+These types of tests assure that Autoware.Auto remains compatible with sensor interfaces and specific firmware versions, for example:

 ![Hardware-in-the-loop setup at Apex.AI](images/hil.jpg)

 ### Road tests {#how-to-write-tests-and-measure-coverage-road-tests}

-Tests are written for Autoware.Auto applications which are deployed and tested on the autonomous vehicles.
+Tests are written for Autoware.Auto applications, which are deployed and tested on the autonomous vehicles.

 These road tests validate Autoware.Auto in a realistic autonomous vehicle product.
-Along with road tests Autoware.Auto is also integration tested with the research-focused counter-part [Autoware](https://github.com/CPFL/Autoware).
+Along with road tests, Autoware.Auto also performs integration testing with the research-focused counter-part [Autoware](https://github.com/CPFL/Autoware).

 ![Apex.AI's testing vehicle](images/lexus.jpg)